 While the rate design is revenue neutral across the residential class, the impact on individual customers will vary with consumption.
-The OEB requires distributors to calculate the combined impact of the fixed rate increase and any other changes in the cost of distribution service for those residential RPP customers who are at the 10th percentile of overall consumption.
-That is, 10% of a distributor's residential customers consume at or less than this level of consumption on a monthly basis.
+The OEB requires distributors to calculate the combined impact of the fixed rate increase and any other changes in the cost of distribution service for those residential RPP customers who are at the 10th percentile of overall consumption.8 That is, 10% of a distributor's residential customers consume at or less than this level of consumption on a monthly basis.
 Sorting or segmentation of residential class data by consumption level will be required.
 Distributors must provide a description of the method they used to derive the 10th consumption percentile.
 The description should include a discussion regarding the nature of the data that was used (e.g. was the source data for all residential customers or a representative sample of residential customers).

-If the total bill impact of the elements proposed in this application is 10% or greater for RPP customers consuming at the 10th percentile, a distributor must file a plan to mitigate the impact for the whole residential class or indicate why such a plan is not required.
+If the total bill impact of the elements proposed in the application is 10% or greater for RPP customers consuming at the 10th percentile, a distributor must file a plan to mitigate the impact for the whole residential class or indicate why such a plan is not required.
 The distributor will have the ability to propose the approach to mitigation, including, but not limited to, the option to extend the transition to fixed rates over a longer period.
 A detailed rationale must be provided.

-It is the OEB's expectation that for mitigation as a result of the transition to fixed rates, distributors will propose strategies that target only the residential class, to avoid any material cross-subsidy between classes.
+It is the OEB's expectation that the approach to mitigation will target only the residential class, to avoid any material cross-subsidy between classes.